ChazenLi/rna-apt/README.md

 # rna-apt
 a program for rna secondary structure and MFE and so on which is continuing
+and the readme file will be finished in the next few days.